Enrique Scalabroni

-Enrique Hector Scalabroni (born 20 October 1949) is an Argentinian race car designer, technical director, and team racing boss.
+Enrique Héctor Scalabroni Ceballos (born 20 October 1949) is an Argentinian race car designer, technical director, and team racing boss.
 He was employed by Dallara, Williams, Ferrari, Lotus and Peugeot Sport between 1985 and 2002, before setting up his own F3000 and GP2 team in 2003, BCN Competicion, which lasted till the end of 2008.

 Early career

 Scalabroni was born in Cordoba and studied mechanical engineering at the National Technological University in Buenos Aires before being recruited by the Formula Renault Fama team in 1975.
 He later worked for the Osvaldo Antelo Renault F2 and Miguel Herceg's Ford Turismo Carretera factory-backed teams.
 In Argentina he designed and built his own Formula Renault and national F2 single seater cars.

 Scalabroni arrived in Europe in 1982 from Argentina at the age of 32.
 He evolved to become one of the principal designers at Williams, chief designer at Ferrari and Lotus, and the Technical Director with the Asiatech F1 engine manufacturing company.